Yulgoat/TimeWarp/README.md

 # INFO4 CPOO project

-This is the base project your team **MUST** to fork to implement its version of the instant messaging app.
+This is the base project your team **MUST** FORK to implement its version of the instant messaging app.

 ## Server